raphamorim/rio/docs/docs/documentation/configuration-file.md

 # Environment variables
 #
 # The example below sets fish as the default SHELL using env vars
-# please do not copy this if you do not need
+# please do not copy this if you do not need it.
 #
 # Example:
 # env-vars = []

 # Disable render when unfocused
 #
-# This property disable renderer processes while Rio is unfocused.
+# This property disables the renderer process when Rio no longer
+# has focus.
 #
 # Example:
 # disable-renderer-when-unfocused = false